MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-general-journals.md

 Just as in a recurring journal, you need to enter an allocation only once.
 The allocation will remain in the allocation journal after posting, so you do not need to enter amounts and allocations every time you post the recurring journal line.

-If the recurring method in the recurring journal is set to **Balance** or **Reversing Balance**, then any dimension value codes in the recurring journal are disregarded when the account is set to zero.
+If the recurring method in the recurring journal is set to **Balance** or **Reversing Balance** , then any dimension value codes in the recurring journal are disregarded when the account is set to zero.
 So if you allocate a recurring line to various dimension values on the **Allocations** page, then only one reversing entry will be created.
 Therefore, if you allocate a recurring journal line that contains a dimension value code, then you must not enter the same code on the **Allocations** page.
 If you do, the dimension values will be incorrect.

 #### <a name="example-allocating-rent-payments-to-different-departments"></a>Example: Allocating Rent Payments to Different Departments
 You pay rent every month, so you have entered the rent amount on the cash account on a recurring journal line.
 On the **Allocations** page, you can divide the expense among several departments (Department dimension) according to the number of square feet that each one occupies.
 The calculation is based on the allocation percentage on each line.
 You can enter various accounts on different allocation lines (if rent will also be divided among several accounts), or you can enter the same account but with various dimension value codes for the Department dimension on each line.

+### <a name="reversal-date-calculation"></a>Reversal Date Calculation
+When using recurring general journals to post accruals at the end of a period, it's important to have full control over reversal entries.
+On the **Recurring General Journals** page, the **Reversal Date Calculation** field lets you control the date that reversal entries will be posted when reversal recurring methods are used.

+#### <a name="example"></a>Example
+Accruals are usually posted with Fixed, Variable, or Balance recurring methods on the journal line.
+The posting date of the posted amount on the account on journal line is calculated using the recurring frequency.
+The posting date for the balancing entry is calculated using the **Reversal Date Calculation** field, as follows:

+* If the field is blank, the balancing entry will be posted the next day.
+* If the field contains a date formula (for example, **5D** for five days), the balancing entry will be posted with a posting date calculated using the reversal date calculation.

+> [!NOTE]
+> By default, the **Reversal Date Calculation** field is not available on the **Recurring General Journals** page.
+To use the field, you must add it by personalising the page.
+For more information, see [Personalise Your Workspace](ui-personalization-user.md).

 ## <a name="working-with-standard-journals"></a>Working with Standard Journals
 When you have created journal lines which you know you are likely to create again later, you can save them as a standard journal before you post the journal.
 This functionality applies to item journals and general journals.